gilch/hissp/docs/faq.rst

    — Greenspun's Tenth Rule

+Because you want the highest-level language you can get your hands on, but don't want to write everything yourself.

+Hissp brings together the expressiveness of Lisp metaprogramming and the richness of the Python ecosystem.

+Python has had slow and steady growth for decades, and now it's a top industry language.
+Its ecosystem is very mature and widely used, and Hissp can participate in it as easily as Python can, because compiled Hissp *is Python*.

 If the only programming languages you've tried are those designed to feel familiar to C programmers, you might think they're all the same.
 I assure you, they are not.
+Languages can vary a great deal in expressiveness.

 At some level you already know this.
 Why not use assembly language for everything?
 Or why not the binary machine code?

-Because you want the highest-level language you can get your hands on.
+In terms of expressiveness,
-Lisp has few rivals in this regard, but many dialects, Hissp among them.
+Lisp has few rivals.

-You want access to the Python ecosystem.
-Python has had slow and steady growth for decades, and now it's a top industry language.
-Its ecosystem is very mature and widely used.
-And Hissp can use it and participate in it as easily as Python can, because compiled Hissp *is Python*.
+It's the programmable programming language: the compiler itself is readily extensible in the course of everyday coding.
+But there are many dialects of Lisp, and Hissp is one of them.

 But, Python's is not the only mature ecosystem.
 If you're attached to a different one,